mustardamus/ketchup-plugin/README.md

 > or `@usejquery`.
 This doc has live demos in `docs/index.html` Have fun!

 Ketchup is a small (xxx minified) jQuery Plugin that helps you to validate your forms.
-Out of the box it has (many) basic validations and a nice little bubble style.
+Out of the box it has 18 basic validations and a bubble like style.
 But truly this Plugin wants to be hacked to fit your needs.
-Easily write your own validations and overwrite the default behaviour.
+Easily write your own validations and overwrite/extend the default behaviour.
 Bubbles are not for everyone...